SAP-samples/btp-cap-genai-rag/docs/tutorial/3-deploy/4-PostDeployActions.md

 ## SAP BTP, Kyma Runtime (Single- and Multitenant)

-In the SAP BTP, Kyma Runtime you must ensure that your PostgreSQL database is reachable by your workloads, by providing your PostgreSQL Service Instance with the Egress Cluster IP addresses of your Kyma Cluster.
+In the SAP BTP, Kyma Runtime you must ensure that your PostgreSQL database is reachable by your workloads, by providing your PostgreSQL Service Instance with the Egress Cluster IP address(es) of your Kyma Cluster.
 Please follow the steps below to fulfill this requirement.

 1. Please download or copy the **Shell** or **PowerShell** scripts provided in the following SAP-Samples repository.

     [SAP-Samples | Kyma Runtime Extension Samples](https://github.com/SAP-samples/kyma-runtime-extension-samples/tree/main/get-egress-ips)

-2. By running these scripts in your development environment, you will get the egress IP addresses of your Kyma Cluster.
+2. By running these scripts in your development environment, you will get the egress IP address(es) of your Kyma Cluster.

     > **Important** - The values below are just sample values!
-Make sure you run the script and determine your Cluster IP addresses!
+Make sure you run the script and determine your Cluster IP address(es)!
+Free Tier service plans will only have one node / IP address.

     ```
     sh ./get-egress-ips.sh